-Read moreWhat is copy constructor why it is required?
+Read moreWhat is the benefits of copy constructor in C++?

 Read moreWhere the copy constructor is used in C++?